fiverbeyond/In-Otter-Words/_posts/2026-3-1-twenty-questions-part-two.md

 ### `11) Even if you want to take in “the huddled masses yearning to breathe free”, don’t you at least want to screen them for communicable diseases first?`

 Usually no, but it admittedly depends on the severity of the disease.
 I don't think it's worth anybody's time to screen people for the flu or the common cold, for example, and
-I don't think the Covid border restrictions were useful.[Cite those restrictions].
+I don't think the Title 42 Covid border restrictions were useful.[^title-forty-two].
 However, it is conceivable that a particularly deadly pandemic would justify medical border screenings.

 It's important to point out that this question has almost nothing to do with immigration: if a disease were so potent that it justified border screenings, then those screenings would need to be done to everyone crossing the border.
-Immigration makes up less than 1% of border crossings[^1].
+Immigration makes up less than 1% of border crossings[^one-percent].
 The rest comes from tourism, businesses, trade, and of course, American citizens.

 In my experience, restrictionists suddenly become uninterested in border screenings when they are applied to American citizens.